 In compliance with Rule 710A(1) of the Catalist Rules, the Company has a Board Diversity Policy ("BDP") in place that set out the framework for promoting diversity on the Board in terms of gender, age, educational background, skills, professional experience, knowledge and other relevant aspects.
 The BDP provides that the NRC shall consider all aspects of diversity when reviewing and assessing the composition of the Board and when making recommendations to the Board for the appointment of directors.
-The ultimate decision for new Board appointment(s) will be based on merits of the selected candidate, the needs of the Board (having due regard for the benefits of diversity on the Board) and the potential contributions that the selected candidate will bring to the Board and the Company.
-The Company will ensure that at least 2 directors (including the ARC chairman) have recent and relevant accounting or related financial management expertise or experience.
+The ultimate decision for new appointment(s) of directors will be based on merits of the selected candidate, the needs of the Board (having due regard for the benefits of diversity on the Board) and the potential contributions that the selected candidate will bring to the Board.
+The Company ensures that at least 2 members of the ARC (including the ARC chairman) have recent and relevant accounting or financial management expertise or experience.